lg550055/reading-notes/401/class-26.md

 Django is a popular, open-source, Python-based web framework.
 It is actively developed, which leads to frequent major releases.
 It is supported by the Django Software Foundation.

+> A Web framework is a software that supports the development of dynamic Web sites, applications, and services.

 ### Batteries Included

 Django is a full-fledged web framework.
-It includes multiple modules that take care of different things like authetication, admin, database, and many other features.
+It includes multiple modules that take care of different things like authetication, admin, database, sessions, url routing, template processing and many other features.

 ### Versatile